 FIA-approved cars with ASN homologations and ASN-approved cars will be permitted to take part and be shown in the entry list and score points in FIA African, Asia-Pacific, Middle East, NACAM and CODASUR Championship rallies.
+These cars must, however, comply with the safety requirements as stipulated in Appendix J, Art.
+253.

 In addition, the homologation period for certain cars in all Regional Championships has been extended to 31 December 2016, subject to safety requirements.
 The full list of cars with an extended homologation period can be found on www.fia.com.